Co-authored with Arnav Sood

 You can get a full list of package mode commands by running

 Welcome to the Pkg REPL-mode.
 To return to the julia> prompt, either press backspace when the input line is empty or press Ctrl+C. Synopsis pkg> cmd [opts] [args] Multiple commands can be given on the same line by interleaving a ; between the commands.
-Commands activate: set the primary environment the package manager manipulates add: add packages to project build: run the build script for packages develop: clone the full package repo locally for development free: undoes a pin, develop, or stops tracking a repo gc: garbage collect packages not used for a significant time generate: generate files for a new project help: show this message instantiate: downloads all the dependencies for the project pin: pins the version of packages precompile: precompile all the project dependencies preview: previews a subsequent command without affecting the current state remove: remove packages from project or manifest resolve: resolves to update the manifest from changes in dependencies of developed packages status: summarize contents of and changes to environment test: run tests for packages update: update packages in manifest registry add: add package registries registry remove: remove package registries registry status: information about installed registries registry update: update package registries
+Commands activate: set the primary environment the package manager manipulates add: add packages to project build: run the build script for packages develop: clone the full package repo locally for development free: undoes a pin, develop, or stops tracking a repo gc: garbage collect packages not used for a significant time generate: generate files for a new project help: show this message instantiate: downloads all the dependencies for the project pin: pins the version of packages precompile: precompile all the project dependencies redo: redo the latest change to the active project remove: remove packages from project or manifest resolve: resolves to update the manifest from changes in dependencies of developed packages status: summarize contents of and changes to environment test: run tests for packages undo: undo the latest change to the active project update: update packages in manifest registry add: add package registries registry remove: remove package registries registry status: information about installed registries registry update: update package registries

 On some operating systems (such as OSX) REPL pasting may not work for package mode, and you will need to access it in the standard way (i.e., hit